google/nogotofail/docs/getting_started.md

 The Invalid hostname attack attempts a MiTM by presenting a trusted certificate for another domain name.
 For example a trusted certificate for evil.com being presented for a connection to example.com.
-If the application does not do hostname verification correctly it will incorrect trust the MiTM.
+If the application does not do hostname verification correctly, it will incorrectly trust the MiTM.
 This has historically been one of the common SSL issues besides not checking chain of trust of SSL certificates.
 To test for this issue you will need to provide a trusted certificate chain for an arbitrary domain.
 You have two options for how